ZEISS/angular-styleguide/README.md

 Run `npm run e2e:wdio` to execute the end-to-end tests via webdriver.

 Run `npm run e2e:playwright` to execute the end-to-end tests via playwright.

+## Code formatting

+This project uses [Prettier](https://prettier.io) as code formatter.
+It is configured to run as a pre-commit hook on staged files to ensure the code in the repository is always properly formatted.

 ## Further help